aws-samples/duomfa-with-amazon-cognito/README.md

 This call creates a user in Cognito, an automated email will be sent to verify email address and a prompt will be displayed to collect verification pin.
 ###### User authentication
 Authentication starts by collecting username and password then making a call to `signIn()` method in /public/view-client.js `signIn()` starts a custom authentication flow with secure remote password (SRP).
-Cognito then responds with a custom challenge which is used to redirect the end user to the Duo MFA login page.
+Cognito then responds with a custom challenge which is used to initialize and display Due MFA iframe.

-Notice the call to `cognitoUser.authenticateUser(authenticationDetails, authCallBack);` the custom challenge will be send to authCallBack function and this is where the redirect happens:
+Notice the call to `cognitoUser.authenticateUser(authenticationDetails, authCallBack);` the custom challenge will be send to authCallBack function and this is where Duo SDK is initialized and used as below:

 ```javascript
   //redirect to Duo MFA